-The setting for the study was a one-year full-time post-graduate secondary PETE programme at a university in the Midlands in England, which works in partnership with up to 60 secondary schools.
-The programme has been consistently judged by government inspectors to be of 'outstanding' quality (Ofsted 2006, 2008, 2011).
-At the time of data collection, the PETE programme included a HRE component comprising 12 h of lectures which were predominantly practically oriented; half the course (in the form of 3×2 h lectures) was delivered in the first month of the PETE programme (October) and the other half $(3 \times 2$ h lectures) during the middle of the programme (February).
-The one-year PETE programme included two teaching practices in different secondary schools, each lasting 11 weeks, one from November to January, and the other from March to May.
-During these teaching practices, PETE students taught a 60% timetable and were supported by a designated subject mentor and an university tutor.
+The setting for the study was a one year full-time post-graduate secondary PETE programme at a University in the Midlands in England which works in partnership with up to sixty secondary schools.
+The programme has been consistently judged by government inspectors to be of 'outstanding' quality (Ofsted, 2006, 2008, 2011).
+At the time of data collection, the PETE programme included a HRE component comprising 12 hours of lectures which were predominantly practically-oriented; half the course (in the form of 3 x 2 hour lectures) was delivered in the first month of the PETE programme (October) and the other half (3 x 2 hour lectures) during the middle of the programme (February).
+The one year PETE programme included two teaching practices in different secondary schools, each lasting 11 weeks, one from November to January, and the other from March to May.
+During these teaching practices, PETE students taught a sixty per cent timetable and were supported by a designated subject mentor and a university tutor.